 - 1. Create a local dataset to access the imagery files on your local machine. - a.
 In the Main Display window of McIDAS-V, select Tools -> Manage ADDE Datasets. - b.
 In the ADDE Data Manager, select File -> New Local Dataset.
-Enter in the following parameters to set up a dataset with the MODIS Level 1b HDF files provided with this tutorial: - Dataset MODIS - Image Type HDF MOD02 1km files - Format MODIS MOD 02 Level-1B Calibrated Geolocated Radiances - Directory select the <local path>/Data/Polar/modis_files directory
+Enter in the following parameters to set up a dataset with the MODIS Level 1b HDF files provided with this tutorial: - Dataset MODIS - Image Type Canada Fires - Format MODIS MOD 02 Level-1B Calibrated Geolocated Radiances - Directory select the <local path>/Data/Polar/modis\files directory

 - c.
 Click Add Dataset. - d.
 Close the ADDE Data Manager by clicking Ok or File -> Close. - 2.
 To load the data in this local dataset, follow these steps. - a.
-Click on the button in the Main Toolbar to go to the Data Explorer. - b.
-Select the Satellite -> Imagery chooser from the Data Sources tab. - Select <LOCAL-DATA> for the Server, select MODIS for the Dataset, and click Connect. - d.
-Choose the HDF MOD02 1km files Image Type and select an Absolutetime of 21:00 UTC.
+Click on the in the Main Toolbar to go to the Data Explorer. - b.
+Select the Satellite -> Imagery chooser from the Data Sources tab. - c.
+Select <LOCAL-DATA> for the Server, select MODIS for the Dataset, and click Connect. - d.
+Choose the Canada Fires Image Type and select an Absolute time of 14:55 UTC. - e.

-- e.
 Click Add Source to show the Field Selector. - f.
 Select 0.6465 um Land/Cloud Boundaries -> Brightness. - g.
-In the Advanced, click the green four arrow button to get the full resolution and full domain of the data. - h.
+In the Advanced, click the green four arrow button to get the full resolution and full domain of the data.

+- h.
 Click Create Display.
-The 21:00 UTC 0.6465 μm image is displayed in the Main Display window. - 3.
+The 14:55 UTC 0.6465 μm image is displayed in the Main Display window. - 3.
 Use the zooming and panning controls in the left toolbar to inspect the image.
-Specifically, notice the fires in Northern California and Southern Oregon. - a.
+Specifically, notice the smoke from the fires in southern Quebec, Canada. - a.
 Reproject the image with a pre-defined domain.
-Select Projections -> Predefined -> US -> CONUS.
+Select Projections -> Predefined -> World.
 Use the scroll wheel to zoom into the image or Shift+Left Click+Drag a box around the image. - b.
 Turn off the Auto-set Projection option under the Projections menu.
 When this option is checked, the projection will automatically change to the native projection of the new layer.
 When this option is unchecked, all new layers will be reprojected into the current projection. - 4.
-Return to the Field Selector to load an atmospheric temperature image. - a.
-Select 4.5454 um Atmospheric Temperature -> Temperature. - b.
+Return to the Field Selector to load a surface/cloud temperature image. - a.
+Select 3.7882 um Surface/Cloud Temperature -> Temperature. - b.
 In the Advanced, click the green four arrow button to get the full resolution and full domain of the data. - c.
 Click Create Display.
-The 4.5454 μm temperature image is overlaid on top of the visible image.
-To see the visible image, turn off the top HDF MOD02 1km file (All Bands...) checkbox in the Legend. - 5.
-Use the cursor readout option to see the temperature values for the fire pixels. - a.
-Turn the HDF MOD02 1km file (All Bands...) checkbox in the Legend back on. - b.
-Click and drag the middle mouse button to activate the Cursor/Data Readout option and list the latitude, longitude, and data value under the cursor.
-Since there are two layers in the main display, there are two different readouts with the appropriate values and units.
-Notice the high 4.5454 μm temperature values are located at the location of the fire.
-The data probe from the cursor/data readout option shows that values in the fire are approximately 50 degrees K warmer than outside of the fire. - 6.
-Edit the maps in the display by using the options in the Layer Controls. - a.
-Click on Default Background Maps in the Legend to go to the Layer Controls.
-The map controls will have two tabs.
-The first Maps tab lists the available maps, and the second Lat/Lon tab allows the user to control latitude and longitude lines and labels.
-At the bottom of both tabs, there is a Position slider that allows you to control the vertical positioning of the maps in the Main Display. - b.
-In the Maps tab you can remove a map, change its visibility, line width, style and color.
-Use these options to create your own map display. - c.
-If you choose, also add latitude and longitude lines and labels in the Lat/Lon tab.
+The 3.7882 μm temperature image is overlaid on top of the visible image.
+To see the visible image, turn off the top HDF MOD02 1km file (All Bands...) checkbox in the Legend.
+Turn the visibility of the 0.6465 μm back on. - 5.
+Modify the enhancement range to make the fire pixels easier to locate. - a.
+Zoom in on the region where the data is displayed in the Main Display. - b.
+Right-Click on the grayscale enhancement for the 3.7782 μm layer in the Legend and choose Change Range. - c.
+In the Change Range window, change the To value to 340 and click OK. - d.
+Right-Click on the grayscale enhancement for the 3.7782 μm layer in the Legend and choose the Satellite -> Fire - Transparent enhancement.